asaha12/Performance-Testing-Project-1/README.md

 ## Summary Load Testing
 - While executing 3000 & 4000 concurrent requests, 0 requests got connection timeout and the error rate is 0%.
-- Server can handle almost concurrent 900 API calls with almost zero (0) error rate.
+- Server can handle almost concurrent all API calls with almost zero (0) error rate.

 ## Conclusion